peterampazzo/project-website-template/README.md

 ## Tech stuff 🤠

-This template has been built on top of [Minial Blog](https://github.com/tailwindtoolbox/Minimal-Blog) and wrapped into a [Hugo](https://gohugo.io/) website.
+This template has been built on top of [Minimal Blog](https://github.com/tailwindtoolbox/Minimal-Blog) and wrapped into a [Hugo](https://gohugo.io/) website.

 Some of the technologies used are:
 * [Hugo](https://gohugo.io/)